Tune in to an episode that discusses trending clinical topics that have been in the news recently: Mpox and Ramsay-Hunt Syndrome.

 We begin our conversation with Dr. Stan Deresinki who is a Clinical Professor of Medicine in the Division of Infectious Diseases and Travel Medicine at Stanford.
-We discuss the Monkeypox virus including the signs, symptoms, cause of the upward recent spread, transmission prevention and best practices to navigate the uncertainty of this virus.
+We discuss the Mpox virus including the signs, symptoms, cause of the upward recent spread, transmission prevention and best practices to navigate the uncertainty of this virus.

 The next part of the episode will be a discussion about Ramsay Hunt syndrome (RHS) with Dr. Jon–Paul Pepper who is an Associate Professor of Otolaryngology — Head & Neck Surgery at Stanford.
 Listen to learn more about the causes, symptoms, differential diagnosis and treatment options for RHS.

 To help improve the quality of its educational content and meet applicable education accreditation requirements, the content provider will receive record of your participation and responses to this activity.

 Stanford Medicine offers CME on a variety of topics that is evidence-based, references best practices supported by scientific literature and guidelines and is free of commercial bias.
 Learn more

 Ruth Adewuya, MD: Hello.
 You're listening to Stanford Medcast, Stanford's CME podcast where we bring you insights from the world's leading physicians and scientists.
 This podcast is available on Apple Podcast, Amazon Music, Spotify, Google Podcast, and Stitcher.
 If you're new here, consider subscribing to listen to more free episodes coming your way.